This MIB is intended to be implemented on all those

 Service Set Identifier (SSID)

-A service set identifier is a name that identifies a particular
+A service set identifier is a name that identifies a

-802.11 wireless LAN.
-A client device receives broadcast messages
+particular 802.11 wireless LAN.
+A client device

-from all access points within range advertising their SSIDs.
-The
+within range advertising their SSIDs.
+The client

-client device can then either manually or automatically based on
+device can then either manually or automatically

-SSID can be up to 32 characters long.
+to associate.
+The SSID can be up to 32 characters long.

 Hybrid Remote Edge Access Point (HREAP)

-HREAP is a wireless solution for branch office and remote office
+HREAP is a wireless solution for branch office and

-deployments.
-It enables customers to configure and control
+remote office deployments.
+It enables customers to

-access points in a branch or remote office from the corporate
+configure and control access points in a branch or

-a controller in each office.
+controller in each office.
+HREAP is also known as

 Workgroup Bridge ( WGB )